KleversonCruz/json-schema-transformer/README.md

 ## Overview

-`json-schema-transformer` is a library for enforcing schema-based transformations and on JSON data.
+`json-schema-transformer` is a library for enforcing schema-based transformations on JSON data.
 It ensures data consistency by applying type conversions, custom formats, and default values according to the defined schema, making your JSON data compliant and well-structured.

 ## Getting Started